mborgraeve/demo-scs-bean-loop/README.md

-# demo-scs-bean-loop
+# Purpose

-This is a minimal project to show a possible bug on SCS
+This project aims at reproducing a behavior we suspect to be a bug.
+It should be minimal enough to easily reproduce the behavior.